-- Renting your own private room: This is the most comfortable option, but it will likely cost 350-500 euros per month. - WGs (shared flats) are very popular among students because they are cheaper (usually 250-400 Euro) and more social.
-In most shared flats, every student has their own room but has to share bathroom and kitchen.
+- Renting your own private room: This is the most comfortable option, but it will likely cost 300-400 euros per month. - WGs (shared flats) are very popular among students because they are cheaper (usually 250- 400 euros) and more social.
+In most shared flats, every student has their own room but must share bathroom and kitchen.
 This option is particularly attractive for exchange students because there will often be internet access, a washing machine, kitchen tools you can share, etc. However, a WG also means less privacy and possibly conflicts with your flatmates.